October update on COVID-19 in Bali

 Can you enter as a foreigner with another type of visa?

-YES.
-It has been a bit out in the open in the last weeks but entering Bali is indeed possible with a few specific type of visas that you can apply for.
+It has been a bit out in the open in the last weeks but entering Bali seems possible with a few specific type of visas that you can apply for.
 Foreigners with a kitas (the official working permit) have been able to access Indonesia throughout this whole time.
 However, this is now also possible with a social (family)- and business visa.
 Which makes it possible for you to stay a maximum time of 6 months in Bali without needing to leave the country.

 Hotels and businesses are actually starting to campaign to promote this way of entering Bali.
 It seems it is a legit way to travel to Bali and spend your time during Covid under the Bali sun – however noted to do so in all respect and consciousness for the locals and environment, within all safety and health protocols.